Covid protests widen in China after Urumqi fire

 Protests against Covid restrictions in China appear to have intensified following a fire which killed 10 people in an apartment block in Urumqi.

-In the city of Shanghai, videos posted on social media by foreign journalists show hundreds of people calling for President Xi Jinping to stand down.
+In the city of Shanghai, videos posted on social media by foreign journalists show thousands of people taking to the streets to remember the victims and to protest against Covid restrictions.

-People were seen lighting candles and laying flowers for the victims.

-Students also gathered at many universities to remember the victims of the fire in the Xinjiang region.

-Many people have blamed their deaths on the lockdown of residential buildings - something Chinese authorities have denied was the cause.
+Many people have blamed the lockdown of residential buildings for the fire.

+Chinese authorities have denied it was the cause.
+Though Urumqi authorities did issue an unusual apology late on Friday - vowing to punish anyone who had deserted their duty.

-At the gathering in Shanghai, people were heard shouting slogans such as "Xi Jinping, step down" and "Communist party, step down".
+At the gathering in Shanghai, some people were seen lighting candles and laying flowers for the victims.

+Others were heard shouting slogans such as "Xi Jinping, step down" and "Communist party, step down".
 Some also held blank white banners.

+Such demands are an unusual sight within China, where any direct criticism of the government and the president can result in harsh penalties.

+Some protesters also shouted abuse at police, who lined the streets where people had gathered.

 Though the situation in the area had calmed by Sunday morning, the BBC saw a heightened police presence in the area of the protest, with several dozen police officers, private security guards and plain-clothed police officers on the streets.